Chil-Ustun

 The cave's existence has been known since mediaeval times as attested by Arabic inscriptions on the walls.

 The cave consists of 3 chambers of different sizes, connected with corridors and narrow openings.
-The largest chamber is 85 m X 40 m X 20 m in size.
+The largest chamber is 85 m × 40 m × 20 m in size.

 Inside the cave, stalactites and stalagmites (columns) reach heights of over 50 meters.
 These forms vary in color, from white and cream to dark brown.